2win9s/Fastlane/README.md

 # An unique artificial neural nework architecture from scratch
 Inspired by echo state networks

-This is a continuation of a futile sci-fest entry that I did with friends during TY (the github repo for the old project has been privated, this is a complete fresh re-write + a few new ideas).
+This is a continuation of a futile sci-fest entry that I did with friends during transition year in secondary school (the github repo for the old project has been privated, this is a complete fresh re-write + a few new ideas).

 Recurrent neural networks suffer from the vanishing/ exploding gradient problem, that is why LSTM was invented and used (though many current state of the art models use attention (transformers)), but why do we need to introduce such a construct?
 Artificial neural networks are after all universal function approximators.
 Can we somehow train a neural network to act as a LSTM unit?